kumar-b/one-click-feeds-firefox/README.md

 For Example in the above image, there are two urls given.
   * http://www.thehindu.com/business/
-  : This options will mark all the bussiness news from the hindu as read and no tabs will be opened.
+  : This options will mark all the business news from thehindu as read and no tabs will be opened.
   * http://www.fairobserver.com/region/latin_america/
   : This option will automatically mark all latin_america region news from fairobserver.